Hypercubed/lit-regex/README.md

 Most of the power of `lit-regex` is in the `regex` template tag; which is, effectively, sugar for a set of composable functions for building regular expressions.
 These functions can be used by themselves to compose regular expressions or within `regex` template tag expressions.
 These functions, in general, follow the same the rules listed above; again:

-* RegExps are treated as a regular expression.
+* `RegExp`s are treated as a regular expression.
 * Arrays are treated as an alternation.
 * Objects are capture groups.
 * Everything else is escaped for a literal match.

-The example above example could be rewritten using the composition functions:
+The example above can be rewritten using the composition functions:

 ```js
 import { seq, oneOrMore, repeat, anyOf, capture } from 'lit-regex';